 Without giving up the sweet taste in your food you can give up sugar that is harmful to your health.
 We can give you some tips here.

-- Apple syrup: rich in vitamins and minerals, it is very easy to digest, but unfortunately, not easy to find.
+Rich in vitamins and minerals, apple syrup is very easy to digest, but unfortunately, not easy to find.
 It is also used in the preparation of oriental pastries.

-- Amasake: a natural sweetener that is produced by fermenting rice, the taste is similar to a sweet Saki.
+A natural sweetener that is produced by fermenting rice, the taste is similar to a sweet non-alcoholic Sake.
 Given its delicacy, its use is recommended in the preparation of desserts, ice creams and drinks.

 These ten natural products help sweeten your foods and beverages with a lower caloric intake, however, they can have side effects if taken in excessive quantities.